elite-se/plantestic-team-4/README.md

 ### Output expectation
 The generated test cases are in `core/plantestic-test/`.

+Some ClassCastExceptions may be thrown during the model transformation, but they are harmless and do not impact the transformation result.

 ## Demo
 Take the following test case generation from a minimal sequence diagram as an example: